Showing Love and Improving Mental Health

 Faith and faithfulness

 It makes sense that healthy love is built on a foundation of trust.
 You must have faith in your partner that they will love you in return and do the right thing, even when you are apart.
-Jealousy, obsession, and constantly checking in are signs of a toxic love situation.
+Jealousy, obsession, and constantly checking in are signs of a toxic love situation and may cause a couple to lose trust.
 Instead, you should trust your partner to come home to you, integrity intact.

 Practicing self-care first and foremost